cdelorme/system-setup/linux/software/btrfs.md

 ### snapshots

+One thing worth mentioning is that the snapshots are setup so that they can be piped, and they even provide support for over-network steams.
+This means you could "send" a backup over the network to another system, or restore the system from a network backup directly even!

+Another really cool functionality is you can combine the stream behavior with compression tools **and** diffing tools.  _Imagine being able to make time-sliced diffs before and after every system update, allowing easy restoration with only a fraction of the data traditional tools might use._

 A basic snapshot grabs the current state of a subvolume excluding child subvolumes.

 For example, to create a root snapshot is as simple as: